-We help to shape safer communities by promoting safe and respectful relationships among senior school student groups.
+We help to shape safer communities by promoting safe and respectful relationships among student groups.
 We listen to students, teachers and parents and partner closely with school communities to deliver relevant, practical and memorable presentations.

-We have been partnering with secondary schools in Perth for over a decade promoting safe and respectful relationships.
+We have been partnering with schools in Perth for over a decade promoting safe and respectful relationships.
 We partner with leading public, private, Catholic, Christian and boarding schools.
-If you would like to speak with one of our partner schools for a reference, simply contact us and we can put you in touch.
+If you would like to speak with one of our partner schools for a reference, contact us and we can put you in touch.

 What we communicate

 Our message is based on the unique work of Brent Sanders, a leading Australian expert in conflict psychology and protective behaviours (check out his bio below).
 His work explores the underlying motivations behind harmful behaviour in relationships and suggests proven strategies to stay safe for life.
 We have adapted this material for use with both male and female student groups, and added some original material to provide a comprehensive range of presentations for school communities.
-All of our presentations are focused on shaping safer communities by promoting safe and respectful relationships.

 Click here for more information about our presentations.